Last Updated on Aug 18, 2021

 Is Command R not working on Mac, MacBook?
+M1 or Intel Macs means mac won’t boot into recovery mode.
 Without Command R and other key combinations, it’s pretty hard to fix the Mac or put the Mac into Recovery Mode or reinstall the MacOS.
 Reinstalling the macOS is the solution to system and app crashing, and many other issues, and to enter in recovery mode, Command+R plays an important role in this scenario.

 we are happy to help you, submit this Form, if your solution is not covered in this article.

-In this article, we’ve gathered the best solutions to fix the Command R not working along with alternate options that can be used in place of Command R. Starting the tutorial with the basics.
+In this article, we’ve gathered the best solutions to fix the Command R not working (Internet Recovery Mac not working) along with alternate options that can be used in place of Command R. Starting the tutorial with the basics.

 Fix Command+R Not Working on MacBook Pro, Mac